 FIGURE 3.
 Ever increasing complexity and density characterize the HDI boards used in mobile phones from 1994 through the present day.

 FIGURE 4.
 A high reliability telecom board for a triple OC-192 (10 Gb/s) optical network controller.
 Construction is of low-loss laminates and uses a 1+6+1 HDI structure.

-When performance improvements are required for PCBs, HDI is the leading contributor.
-In additions to making the PCB smaller, lighter and thinner, it will have superior electrical performance.
+When performance improvements are required for PWBs, HDI is the leading contributor.
+In additions to making the PWB smaller, lighter and thinner, it will have superior electrical performance.
 Some of these improvements are: